Fadwa Barghouti

-Fadwa Al-Barghouti (Umm Al-Qassam) is a lawyer and member of Fatah council.
-The wife of politician Marwan Barghouti, she holds a master's degree in law in 2003 from Al-Quds University, and holds a bachelor's degree in law from Beirut University in 1997.
+Fadwa Al-Barghouti (Umm Al-Qassam; born 15 May 1963) is a Palestinian lawyer and member of the Fatah council.
+The wife of politician Marwan Barghouti, who is currently held in Israeli prison for murder, she holds a master's degree in law in 2003 from Al-Quds University, and holds a bachelor's degree in law from Beirut University in 1997.

-In 2009, she won and became a member of the Fatah Revolutionary Council elections held during the Sixth Congress of Fatah in Bethlehem.
+In 2009, she won and became a member of the Fatah Revolutionary Council after elections held during the Sixth Congress of Fatah in Bethlehem.
 On 4 December 2016, she won again as a member of the council.

 Fadwa Al-Barghouti will run in the upcoming legislative elections in Palestine on an independent list called "Freedom."